 If you received a post card asking you to renew in person, you must visit a DMV office.
 The only exceptions are for members of the Armed Forces, their spouses, dependents or certain federal employees.

-You should mail your renewal if you have received a renewal notice but are not eligible for Internet renewals because of an address change or other unusual problem.
-See Address Changes.
+You should mail your renewal if you have received a renewal notice but are not eligible for Internet or kiosk renewal because of an unusual problem.

 If you do not receive any notice or post card, please call or email your name, current address and driver license number.
 You may be able to renew without a DMV office visit.
 Nevada residents out-of-state should call (775) 684-4560 or toll-free (877) 368-7828.
 We may ask you to include a Payment Authorization Slip (VP 205) for fee payment on mailed or faxed renewals.

 The DMV honors the postmark on mailed renewals.
 We will not assess late fees if the postmark is up to 30 days past the expiration date.
 You may renew by mail up to one year late if otherwise qualified.
 A $10 late fee will apply.